 - Career exploration service

 - Educational programs and presentations

-All events are free and online for Spring 2021; hosted by either Mellon partner CNM School of Communication, Humanities, & Social Sciences (CHSS) or UNM Humanities.
-Please email Danielle at email@example.com if you have questions.
+All events are free and online for Fall 2021; hosted by either UNM Humanities or Mellon partner CNM School of Communication, Humanities, & Social Sciences (CHSS).
+Please email Danielle at firstname.lastname@example.org if you have questions.
 (All times are Mountain Standard Time)

 The Humanities at UNM encompass a wide and diverse set of majors.
 We believe that the Humanities offer valuable critical analysis skills and contribute to cultural innovation.